 Batman TV show's reliance on comedic guest stars, campy plots, and hokey dialogue have made it a "love it" or "hate it" proposition.
 Those fans that can't get past a Batman whose adventures and attitude are radically different from those of mainstream comics revile the show, while those with an appreciation for the material as a product of its time and place form a devoted cult following.

 Whatever your personal feelings about the show, there's no denying that it defined the public's perception of Batman for a generation, and lead to the revival not just of numerous Batman villains, including the Riddler and the Joker, but of a darker, more serious Batman in comic books as a reaction to the show's campy premise.

 Frank Miller's The Dark Knight Returns was born of a quest for a return to form for Batman and his stories.
 Seeking to tell a grittier, darker Batman tale, Miller's DKR focuses on an older Bruce Wayne, forced out of retirement by a Gotham City that just keeps getting worse and worse, and the return of Two-Face, a villain thought to be cured of his criminal insanity.

 DKR's Batman is more brutal, more direct, and much darker than many versions of the hero.
 While Miller's sequel, The Dark Knight Strikes Again is widely considered a pale effort next to the original story, DKR defined and reinvented Batman, and many would say comics in general, as a character and medium for older, more mature fans.

 Several years ago, Miller revived this version of Batman in All Star Batman and Robin the Boy Wonder, providing an even more over-the-top and gonzo version of DKR's Batman in his youth.
-A second sequel followed, along with more planned projects set in its continuity.
+A second sequel followed, along with an upcoming one-shot titled The Golden Child.

 THE ANIMATED SERIES11 of 12